ivancor93/Portfolio/README.md

 ## Portfolio of Data Analyst's Diploma

 ### I. Visualizing Data with Microsoft Excel
-  > Scenario : Data Analyst for a fictitious french bank company, I was hired to fulfill the following missions:
+  > Scenario : Data Analyst for a bank company, I was hired to fulfill the following missions:
   > - Identify the typical profile of customers who are leaving the bank
   > - Deduce possible avenues of analysis regarding the reasons why they are leaving the bank
   > - Identify the proportion of current customers who may leave the bank